WintonCentre/predict-prostate/README.md

 They should be run after every release.
 The result of these tests is output in the console of the browser.

+## Creating build number for releases
+As seen on bottom right of predict webpage, version number to track is generated through git tag system.
+See https://git-scm.com/book/en/v2/Git-Basics-Tagging for detailed information

+### Create tag
+Create annotated tag: git tag -a v1.0-1.09 -m "EE release.
+Contains translations also."

+### Format
+Format: v1.0-1.09

+v1.0 is Vincent's versioning.
+1.09 is our software versioning. '-' is used as separator.

+### Git describe
+git describe is used to generate our build number shown on webpage.
+Contains useful information such as how many commits current branch you are on from initial tag.

 ## License

 _Copyright ©2022 University of Cambridge_